top of page

 Who we are

-Welcome to WWIN’s specialist domestic abuse service on our 40th Anniversary year.
+Welcome to WWIN’s specialist domestic abuse service, where we have been supporting Sunderland communities for over 40 years.
 We provide a wide range of direct services to address the needs of adults, children, family members, friends and communities.
-We support student placements to gain experience, provide training to practitioners from a range of disciplines, and facilitate learning through groups and community events.
+We support students to gain experience, provide training to practitioners from a range of disciplines, and facilitate learning through groups and community events.

 We are an independent registered charity with services across Wearside serving a population of almost 350,000.
 We work in partnership with a range of statutory and voluntary sector providers, local businesses, community groups and most importantly, listening and responding to our beneficiaries as experts by experience.